godeploy/MCW-Case-Studies/docs/High Performance Computing.md

 **Outcome**

-Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Timeframe: 60 minutes
+Design a solution.

 **Business needs**

-Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:
+Directions:  Answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?